 Skip to main content

 Dynamo provides deployment and orchestration for inference workloads.
-This tutorial shows you how to deploy Dynamo on CKS for cluster-wide inference, install its custom resources and platform components, and run an inference model.
-In this tutorial, you will:
+This tutorial shows you how to deploy Dynamo on CoreWeave Kubernetes Service (CKS) for cluster-wide inference, install its custom resources and platform components, and run an inference model.
+By the end, you have a working Dynamo deployment on your CKS cluster that serves a model through a local endpoint, which you can adapt to run other inference workloads at scale.
+This tutorial is for cluster administrators and ML engineers who want to run distributed inference on CKS with GPU Nodes.
+In this tutorial, you:

 1. Install Dynamo CRDs.